 While drivers in Washington state have won pay raises and expanded protections, drivers in many other states are seeing more and more pay cuts.

-- In California, after spending more than $200 million on Prop 22, Uber cut driver pay at LAX to $0.32/mile.
+- In California, after spending more than $200 million on Proposition 22, Uber cut driver pay at LAX to $0.32/mile.

-- In Massachusetts, Lyft is currently leading a ballot initiative that could lower pay to as little as $0.26/mile.
+- In Massachusetts, Lyft proposed a ballot initiative to lower pay to as little as $0.26/mile.

-- In February 2022, Uber rolled out a new secretive pay algorithm in over 20 cities completely removing guaranteed per-mile and per-minute pay rates altogether, and replacing them with a black box algorithm to cut driver pay.
+- In February 2022, Uber rolled out a new secretive pay algorithm completely removing guaranteed per-mile and per-minute pay rates and replacing them with a black box algorithm to cut driver pay.

 Instead of more pay cuts, Drivers in Washington have won the highest statewide pay and labor protections in the country.